Paper-blue/ReadAsMyGo/README.md

 3. Click the "Toggle Reading Mode" button to activate the enhanced reading mode on the current page.
 4. To deactivate, simply click the "Toggle Reading Mode" button again.

+### Future Development

+1. Implement NLP techniques to analyze sentence structure and main components.
+2. Develop an engine to predict eye jump fixation positions, allowing readers to save time in finding the next eye jump location under the engine's guidance.
+Integrate human eye reading attention mechanisms and the saccade-fixation conversion process.

 ---

 ## 中文